-In May 2015, I graduated from the University of Georgia with a B.F.A in Ceramics, a B.F.A in Art Education, and Minor in Art History.
-I was happily married later that summer and moved to Richmond, VA where I now live with my husband, Drew.
+In May 2015, I graduated from UGA with a BFA in Ceramics, a BFA in Art Education, and a Minor in Art History.
+I married the love of my life in June that summer and moved to Richmond, VA where I now live with my husband, Drew.

 I love Richmond, Virginia.
 I live in a city that is teeming with talented artists of every medium, style, and age.
 RVA also has a fantastic community of art appreciators/lovers, which is very exciting to be a part of as a young artist, especially as I begin my career.
 Although I love and miss my first home, Atlanta, and second home, Athens, GA, I feel strongly that I'm where I'm meant to be at this time in my life.
 And even though my husband's job initially brought us here, I couldn't have hand-picked a better place for me to start my career and life out of school.